Search by name, year or event

 1485 - Death of Richard’s wife, Queen Anne.

-1485 - Henry Tudor, Earl of Richmond, lands in West Wales in early August and gathers support as the Lancastrian claimant to the Yorkist-held throne.
+1485 - Henry Tudor, Earl of Richmond, lands at Milford Haven in West Wales in early August and gathers support as the Lancastrian claimant to the Yorkist-held throne.

 1485 - Richard is defeated and killed by Henry Tudor’s army at Bosworth Field.
-The Wars of the Roses come to an end.
+The Wars of the Roses and the Plantagenet dynasty come to an end.
+Richard's body is taken to Leicester where it is buried at Greyfriars Church.

 King Henry VII ( 1485 - 1509 )

-1485 - Henry accedes to the throne after defeating Richard III of York at the Battle of Bosworth.
+1485 - Henry becomes King after defeating Richard III of York at the Battle of Bosworth Field.
+The Wars of the Roses are ended.

 1486 - Henry marries Elizabeth of York, thereby uniting the houses of York and Lancaster.